 Q.2 What does personal attack mean?

-A personal attack, often referred to as ad hominem, is a fallacious argument tactic where someone criticizes or insults their opponent’s character or attributes rather than addressing the actual argument or issue at hand.
+A personal attack, often called ad hominem, is a fallacious argument tactic where someone criticizes or insults their opponent’s character or attributes rather than addressing the actual argument or issue at hand.
 It involves attacking a person’s character, motives, or background instead of engaging in rational discourse.

-Q.3 What to do when you feel personally attacked?
+Q.3 What do you do when you feel personally attacked?

 When feeling personally attacked, take a moment to breathe and stay calm.
 Assess if the criticism is valid or emotional.
-If it’s valid, consider it as constructive feedback.
-If it’s emotional or baseless, choose not to engage, set boundaries, and communicate assertively.
+If it’s reasonable, consider it as constructive feedback.
+If it’s moving or baseless, choose not to engage, set boundaries, and communicate assertively.
 Seek support from friends or professionals if needed.

 Q.4 Why do people make personal attacks?

-Q.5 How to act when someone attacks you?
+Q.5 How do you act when someone attacks you?

 When someone attacks you, stay composed and don’t retaliate with aggression.
 Listen actively to understand their perspective, and calmly express your own.
 Set boundaries and assertively communicate that personal attacks are unacceptable.
 If necessary, disengage from the situation or seek assistance from a mediator or authority figure to resolve the issue.